hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/05_bcbio_nextgen.md

 	$ cp /groups/hbctraining/ngs-data-analysis2016/rnaseq/bcbio-rnaseq/mov10_project.csv bcbio-rnaseq/

 Each line in the file corresponds to a sample, and each column has information about the samples.
+Move into the directory and take a look at the file:

+	$ cd bcbio-rnaseq
+	$ less mov10_project.csv

 ```
 samplename,description,condition